-Without him needing to say another world, Lucas knew exactly where this conversation was going.
-What she didn’t know was who was behind it.
-The temptation to ask if it was the President, and not the Mexican government or even Rowland himself, who was looking to use the latest shooting incident as an excuse to crack down on militia groups and vigilantes operating along the southern border.
+Without him needing to say another word, Lucas knew exactly where this conversation was going.
+But who was behind it?
+She was tempted to ask if it was the President, and not the Mexican government or even Rowland himself, who sought to use the latest shooting incident as an excuse to crack down on militia groups and vigilantes operating along the southern border.
 Not that she needed to.
-Both the President and Rowland had made their feelings on that subject crystal clear on numerous occasions during informal, off the record settings.
-And even if the President had been the one who had directed Rowland to broach the subject with her, Rowland wouldn’t have admitted it.
-He liked to keep people guessing who was behind the dictates that were issued to lesser beings like her.
-It was more than his way of protecting the President by providing him with plausible deniability if one of his Machiavellian schemes he was noted for went south.
-Being a consummate powerbroker, Timothy Rowland liked to keep people guessing as to just how much power and influence he had.
+Both the President and Rowland had made their feelings on that subject crystal clear on numerous occasions during informal, off-the-record settings.
+And even if the President had been the one who had directed Rowland to broach the subject with her, Rowland would never admit it.
+He liked to keep people guessing at who might be behind the dictates issued to lesser beings like her.
+It was not just his way of protecting the President by providing him with plausible deniability if one of his Machiavellian schemes he was noted for went south.
+Being a consummate powerbroker, Timothy Rowland liked to keep people guessing as to just how much power and influence he really had in Washington.

 Eager to be rid of Rowland so she could return to what she’d been doing before this unwelcomed intrusion, Lucas asked the obvious question.
 “If an investigation leading to a conviction isn’t going to be good enough, what is?”

-As a skilled political operative, Rowland relied on innuendos and euphemisms when dealing with subjects that were awkward, particularly those that could have adverse political consequences.
-Before answering, he came to his feet, made his way past Lucas’ desk, and paused before a window he took to gazing out, putting Lucas in mind of a man who was searching for just the right words needed with which to answer her question.
+As a skilled political operative, Rowland relied on innuendos and euphemisms when dealing with awkward subjects, particularly those that could have adverse political consequences.
+Before answering, he came to his feet, made his way past Lucas’ desk, and paused to gaze out a window, putting Lucas in mind of a man who was searching for just the right words to answer her question.
 This, she suspected, was nothing more than an act.
-Rowland would have never wasted his time wandering down to her office unless he already had had those words in mind.
-This dramatic pause, a staged moment of reflection, was just the sort of behavior he enjoyed indulging in when dealing with other members of the President’s staff.
+Rowland would have never wasted his time wandering down to her office unless he already had those words in mind.
+This dramatic pause, a staged moment of reflection, was just the sort of behavior he enjoyed indulging in with other members of the President’s staff.

-“As you know, the Mexican government is not at all pleased with the way we allow armed militia groups to roam freely along their border with the United States,” he finally murmured in a voice that was meant to sound as if the issue he was bringing up was of no great importance.
+“As you know, the Mexican government is not at all pleased with the way we allow armed militia groups to roam freely along their border with the United States,” he finally murmured, as if the issue he was bringing up was of no great importance.
 “They, the militia groups, make an already dangerous situation more volatile.”

-The temptation to remind Rowland they were the only thing that kept many parts of the US’s southwest board from descending into total anarchy was dismissed out of hand.
-Like the President and many others in the administration, Rowland viewed the largely unregulated militia groups as being counter to the concept of open boarders.
+The temptation to remind Rowland that “they” were the only thing keeping much of the border from descending into total anarchy was dismissed out of hand.
+Like the President and many others in the administration, Rowland viewed the largely unregulated militia groups as being counter to the concept of open borders.
 Instead, she merely nodded.
 “Yes, I know.”

-“No doubt you’re well aware a crisis is a terrible thing to waste,” he continued in an offhanded manner as he continued to gaze out the window watching a gardener diligently working in a flowerbed, yanking weeds out by their roots.
+“No doubt you’re well aware a crisis is a terrible thing to waste,” he continued offhandedly as he gazed out the window.
+A gardener was kneeling in a flowerbed, diligently yanking weeds out by their roots.

-The cynical little smile Rowland was unable to suppress whenever he used that tired cliché caused her to cringe.
-Tiring of his round-about way of getting to the point, Lucas sighed, signaling her capitulation as she took to regarding him with an intensity she hoped would convey to him she was not at all amused by his little game.
-“So, what exactly is it you expect me to do?”
+The cynical little smile Rowland was unable to suppress whenever he used that tired cliché made her cringe.
+Tiring of his roundabout way of getting to the point, Lucas sighed, signaling her capitulation.
+She stared at him intensely, hoping he’d see she was not at all amused by his little game.
+“So, what exactly do you expect me to do?”